 Conclusion

 Life science and health care delivery coexist in similar arenas, however the privacy and research regulations differ based on intent.
 While the internal use of information in electronic health records by a Covered Entity and other health care providers is relatively unrestricted, both fortunately and unfortunately the disclosure of the same data to outside researchers often crosses a regulatory and ethical line that invokes additional protections.
-The nuances of the disclosure of electronic health records for research purposes is much deeper than this article can explore; however, these high level considerations provide the foundation for much of the discussion and planning.
+The nuances of the disclosure of electronic health records for research purposes is much deeper than this article can explore; however, these high level considerations do provide the foundation for much of the discussion and planning.
 The better that protocols, contracts and budgets are written with these considerations in mind, the better the opportunity we have to generate real world evidence using electronic health records with less cost, greater speed, and, most importantly, in a manner that does not compromise individual privacy to achieve societal benefits.

 References